Parvarish (2014 TV series)

-Parvarish is a Pakistani television series directed by Meesam Naqvi.
-It is written by Kiran Siddiqui and produced by Fahad Mustafa under the banner of Big Bang Entertainment.
+Parvarish is a 2014 Pakistani television series.
+It started on 23 September 2014 and ended on 17 March 2015.
+It is written by Momina Khursheed Ali.
+It is produced by Ironline productions.
+It is directed by Mohsin Mirza.
 It stars Azfar Rehman, Anum Fayyaz, Sidra Batool, Babar Khan and Saba Faisal in lead roles.

 Soundtrack

 Music

 The Parvarish theme song is sung by Beena Khan.
 Lyrics for the song are written by Sahir Ali Bagga.
 The opening theme and ending theme is Apni Parvarish.